Daylight saving time: Effects

+Effects on electricity consumption

 Proponents of DST generally argue that it saves energy, promotes outdoor leisure activity in the evening (in summer), and is therefore good for physical and psychological health, reduces traffic accidents, reduces crime or is good for business.
 Opponents argue the actual energy savings are inconclusive.

+Although energy conservation goals still remain under certain conditions, energy usage patterns have greatly changed since then.
+In a publication from 2025, based on this change in consumption patterns, such as air conditioning systems, additional consumption is expected to occur more frequently during daylight saving time in the future.
+Electricity use is greatly affected by geography, climate, and economics, so the results of a study conducted in one place may not be relevant to another country or climate.
+Nevertheless, while overall electricity usage does not decrease, the evening peak demand is flattened, which in turn has a direct impact on generation costs.

 A 2017 meta-analysis of 44 studies found that DST leads to electricity savings of 0.3% during the days when DST applies.
 Several studies have suggested that DST increases motor fuel consumption, but a 2008 United States Department of Energy report found no significant increase in motor gasoline consumption due to the 2007 United States extension of DST.
 An early goal of DST was to reduce evening usage of incandescent lighting, once a primary use of electricity.
-Although energy conservation remains an important goal, energy usage patterns have greatly changed since then.
-Electricity use is greatly affected by geography, climate, and economics, so the results of a study conducted in one place may not be relevant to another country or climate.